West Virginia University assistant professor of

 understanding of Appalachian culture.

-Orr’s work was selected for inclusion in the Women of Appalachia Project, which features
+Orr’s work was selected for the Women of Appalachia Project, which features

 Appalachia’s finest visual, literary and performing women artists.
 Her work will